-This isn’t so much a blog as a place for me to reflect on the cultural history of paleontology.
+This isn’t so much a blog as a place for me to reflect on topics from the rich field of cultural history that interest me.
 Don’t expect only academic, article-length contributions here.
-Instead, it’s a place to comment on publications in paleontology, the history of science and things related to either that seem relevant to me – or that I’m just interested in.
+Instead, it’s a place to comment on anything that I’m just interested in.

 Also, I intend to use this space as an aggregator, to collect online (and, sometimes, offline) things relating to the history of paleontology.

 Hydrarchos harlani was a creative amalgam consisting of several (an estimated five) skeletal parts originally belonging to the fossil whale Basilosaurus (Zeuglodon).
 ‘Dr.’ Albert Karl Koch, a German who had emigrated to the United States, handily played into the then current interest in sea snakes, and toured the United States, and later Europe, with his invention in the 1840s.
 Eventually, the first Hydrarchos was bought by the Prussian royal zoological cabinet in 1848, where it was disassembled and re-categorized.
 In the 1850s, parts of it were sold through the fossil auction house Krantz (or Crantz) in Bonn.
 At least a few bits ended up in the Teyler Museum in Haarlem, the Netherlands (although the link to Koch’s snake was never documented during the sale).

 I’m Ilja Nieuwland.
 Born in 1970 in Veendam, in the northeast of the Netherlands.
 Went to school in Friesland (my cultural home), studied in Groningen, worked in Berlin, Potsdam, Groningen again, Amsterdam, Rotterdam and The Hague.
 I enjoy to live in Leiden, but try to spend as much time as possible in Portugal.
 Spare time is taken up with lots of music, gaming, reading and loitering.